 Place of Birth: Ituri, DRC.
-Nationality: Congolese.
-Date of UN designation: 1 November 2005.

 Other information: Arrested in Kinshasa in March 2005 for UPC/L involvement in human rights abuses violations.
 Transferred to the ICC on 17 March 2006.
 Convicted by the ICC in March 2012 and sentenced to 14 years in prison.
-Has appealed the court's ruling.
+On 1 December 2014, ICC appeals judges upheld Lubanga's conviction and sentence.
+Currently in prison in the Netherlands.